zamp/vid2vid/README.md

 When re-running please delete output and ebsynth directories before firing it up again.

+To run the provided workflow_api.json you need to have Flat-2D Animerge model installed.
+You can get it from https://civitai.com/models/35960/flat-2d-animerge.
+You can also just change the json to point to some other model or create your own workflow which is explained below.

 ## How to do custom comfyui workflows

 Enable developer options in comfyui and then save workflow api.